Linear structure on a finite Hecke category in type A: Introduction.

-It is well-known that the category $D^b_G(G)$, where $G$ acts on itself by adjoint action, acts on $\mathcal{H}_n$ by left and right convolution.
+It is well-known that the category $D^b_G(G)$ acts on $\mathcal{H}_n$ by left and right convolution.
 Moreover, this action is central, meaning that the action on the right can be identified with the action on the left, using the equivariance with respect to adjoint action.
 It is thus natural to look for a $\RepG$-action on $\mathcal{H}_n$ that factors through the action of $D^b_G(G)$.